Skip to main content

 Finally, you’ll want to dedicate a good portion (around 200-300 words) on the Cornell-specific opportunities you will utilize during your four years to both deepen your passion and work towards your goals.

 There are two key things to keep in mind.
 First, quality over quantity is everything here.
 Name dropping four classes and three professors without expanding on why you are drawn to them won’t add much to your essay.
-Instead, pick three or four resources that closely align with you and explain why you are excited about this opportunity and how it will help you achieve your goals.
+Instead, pick three or four resources that closely align with you specific interests and explain why you are excited about this opportunity and how it will help you achieve your goals.

 Secondly, the offerings you discuss have to be unique to Cornell.
 Nearly every school you apply to will offer Chemistry 101 or have a finance club.
 You need to spend some time poking around Cornell’s website to find distinctive opportunities you wouldn’t be able to find anywhere else to prove to the admissions committee you genuinely want to go to the school.
 Below are some ideas of things to look for as you research the school: